-- Paul Johnson, MVEC Legal Counsel – Acclamation Voice Vote by Members of District II for Michelle Morrison
+- Paul Johnson, MVEC Legal Counsel – Acclamation Voice Vote by Members of District III for Kevin Gibbs

 Minnesota Valley Electric Cooperative

-Board President Brent Lawrence welcomed everyone to the 82nd Annual Meeting of Minnesota Valley Electric Cooperative.
+Via WebEx, Board President Brent Lawrence welcomed everyone to the virtual 83rd Annual Meeting of Minnesota Valley Electric Cooperative.
 Five (5) MVEC staff were onsite at MVEC headquarters, with masks and socially-distanced, to present the meeting.

 President Lawrence called the meeting to order and announced a quorum was present; proof of publication was confirmed.
-2018 Minutes were approved by the membership as printed.
+2019 Minutes were approved by the membership as printed via an online poll.

-VP of Finance Gerry Mareck reviewed 2018 audited financials.
-Highlights included recognition of 2018 being a solid year financially for MVEC, with a retirement of over $1.4 million in Capital Credits, balancing of affordable rates and prudent investments in capital and labor, receiving a clean audit report and maintaining competitive rates locally and nationally.
-President Lawrence asked if there were any questions regarding the financial report.
-Two questions regarding capital credits and loan covenants were presented and answered.
-President Lawrence asked for and received a motion and second to accept the report as presented; motion carried.
+Vice President of Finance Gerry Mareck reviewed 2019 audited financials.
+Highlights included recognition of 2019 being a solid year financially with a retirement of over $1.4 million in Capital Credits, balancing of affordable rates and prudent investments in capital and labor, receiving a clean audit report and maintaining competitive rates both nationally and locally.
+VP of Finance Mareck asked if there were any questions regarding the financial report.
+A question was posted regarding compensation.

 President Lawrence asked for Unfinished Business; there was none.

 President Lawrence asked for New Business; there was none.